IxDay/ixday.github.com/content/post/golang_ssh_certs.md

 ### Marshal

-We now want to marshal this in order to save it to a file.
+We now want to marshal this to save it to a file.
 We also want this file to be usable by the command line tooling.
 For instance, we want to be able to load the key in the SSH agent.
 To perform this we will make our output string to be in the right format.